Waukesha Civic Theatre

 No one has favorited this theater yet

-Built at the turn of the century, this 1900’s theatre became the Pix Theatre, showing movies in the 1920’s.
+Built at the turn of the century, the Empire Theatre was opened in 1906 and was showing movies in the 1920’s.
+It was renamed Pix Theatre in 1940, operated by Standard Theaters Management Corp.
 It was Waukesha’s first second-run house, in addition to the first-run Avon Theatre and Park Theatre.

 Designed by architect Albert Keymar in Art Moderne style, the Pix Theatre featured a facade of cream and green colored tile panels, with stainless steel highlights.
 A pylon tower with the theater’s name on it and a plain marquee also were part of the exterior’s design.
 Inside the theatre, the auditorium featured relatively little decoration.